Framework-R-D/phlex-design/doc/ch_subsystem_design/sequence_spec.rst

 Specifying Sequences
 ====================

-As discussed in :numref:`registration:Framework Registration`, the input sequence to a HOF is specified via a :cpp:`sequence(...)` clause, where the ellipsis is replaced by a *sequence specification*.
+As discussed in :numref:`ch_conceptual_design/registration:Framework Registration`, the input sequence to a HOF is specified via a :cpp:`sequence(...)` clause, where the ellipsis is replaced by a *sequence specification*.
 One of the specifications provided is :cpp:`"good_hits"_in("spill")`, which indicates that a sequence should be formed from data products labeled :cpp:`"good_hits"` from each :cpp:`"spill"` data-set category.

 Input sequence specification